 Bake the cakes at 350°F until the inserted tooth pick comes out clean.

 For flat cake layers, use these cake pan strips around the cake pans.
+If not, it’s easy to trim the cakes after baking too.

-Bake times for different pan sizes:
+Bake times for different pan sizes

+I usually use 7-inch cake pans for this simple chocolate cake, but I’ve also baked it in other sizes too.
 The bake time varies depending on the size and number of cake pans.

 - Two 7-inch cake pans yield 2 tall cake layers that you can easily cut into 2 layers each.
 Bake time: about 35 minutes.